A carotid artery duplex scan is an imaging test to look at how blood flows through the carotid arteries in your neck.

 A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
 It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
 PET scans may also be used to see how well the treatment of certain diseases is working.

-Skull base surgery may be done to remove both benign and cancerous growths, and abnormalities on the underside of the brain, the skull base, or the top few vertebrae of the spinal column.
+Skull base surgery may be done to remove both noncancer and cancer growths, and abnormalities on the underside of the brain, the skull base, or the top few vertebrae of the spinal column.

 During a sympathectomy, a surgeon cuts or clamps a deep nerve that runs up and down along the spine.
 This prevents nerve signals from passing through it.
 It is used to treat heavy sweating and certain other conditions.